 EMDR stands for Eye Movement Desensitization and Reprocessing.
 During her research, Dr. Shapiro discovered that the back and forth motion of eye movements (bilateral stimulation), seemed to relieve the intensity of strong emotions and the disturbance of memories from her past.
 And so began the development of a therapeutic intervention that has changed many people’s lives.

 Implicit memory (our unconscious) uses past experiences to affect our present-day thoughts and behaviors.
 Most times people are unaware of how past experiences impact the way they behave in the present day.

 For example, perhaps you are suffering from panic attacks that seem to have no rhyme or reason to them.
 Interventions such as EMDR can help to reduce the intensity of panic from which you are suffering, uncover possible past experiences that may contribute to the development of that panic, and allow you to recover the ability to stay in the present and not be “pulled into the past,” so to speak.

 For clients who have suffered a traumatic event, these past experiences can cause a “frozen” response, leaving the person experiencing memories, emotions, and physical responses to a trauma over and over again even though the traumatic event has ended.
 Treatments such as EMDR help the brains of trauma survivors process information differently, allowing them to “unfreeze” and resume normal information processing.

-Lacey Ryan, LMFT is trained in several types of trauma processing treatment methods:
+Therapists at Creative Family Counseling are trained in several types of trauma processing treatment methods: